tableau/connector-plugin-sdk/docs/api-reference.md

 _Throw Tableau Exception_

-Normally, throwing an exception in in a javascript componant will show the user a more generic error message in the product.
+Normally, throwing an exception in in a javascript component will show the user a more generic error message in the product.
 To have a custom error message appear in Tableau, use the following format:

     return connectionHelper.ThrowTableauException("Custom Error Message");